 Laura Jayes: Prime Minister Good morning, if we are to meet our Paris targets in a canter as you have repeatedly promised why do we need to spend another $3.5 billion dollars in tax payer funds?

-DEBORAH KNIGHT: Scott Morrison joins us now.
-Prime Minister, good morning to you.
+DEBORAH KNIGHT: Scott Morrison joins us now from Melbourne, good morning to you.

 Prime Minister of Australia